cdpxe/NetworkCovertChannels/vstt/README.md

 # vstt (*very strange tunneling tool*)

-(c) 2006, 2016, 2020 by Steffen 'cdp_xe' Wendzel, [www.wendzel.de](https://www.wendzel.de).
+(c) 2006-2025 by Steffen 'cdp_xe' Wendzel, [www.wendzel.de](https://www.wendzel.de).

 ### DISCLAIMER

 This tool is for legal purposes only!
 Read the LICENSE file for license details.

-I wrote this tool as a 2nd semester undergraduate student in 2006.
+I wrote this tool as a second semester undergraduate student in 2006.
 Expect no amazing code or tool.

 ### INTRODUCTION